elina-mns/Flower-Classification/README.md

 align="right"/>
 # Flower Classification

+This is a Machine Learning practice app allows to demonstrate the usage of Flower Classification model.
-An app showing what is the name of the flower depicted on the image using camera or photo library.
+It is an app showing what is a type of a flower depicted on an image using
+ - camera
+ - photo library

 ## Steps to use the app